 If you’re looking for a great application or VPS host, you really should consider DigitalOcean.
 They have great products and their service is just awesome.

 Disclaimer.
 DO did not pay (or offer to pay) anything for this post (although they SHOULD!)
 I do hope you use my referral link, though.
-A couple of months of free hosting on my smaller droplets would really be cool.
+A couple of months of free hosting on my smaller droplets would be really cool.